-32.10.3 How does the Checker Framework compare with the JDK's Optional type?
+32.10.4 How does the Checker Framework compare with the JDK's Optional type?

 JDK 8 introduced the Optional class, a container that is either empty or contains a non-null value.
+The Optional Checker (see Chapter 5) guarantees that programmers use Optional correctly.